 Founder and CEO

-Mr. Wolf received his MBA from Stanford Business School, his JD from New York University School of Law and his BA from the University of Chicago, where he graduated with honors in Economics.
+Mr. Wolf received his M.B.A. from Stanford Business School, his J.D. from New York University School of Law and his B.A. from the University of Chicago, where he graduated with honors in Economics.

 Jeff Hutchins, Ph.D.

 Dr. Hutchins earned his Ph.D. in Biomedical Sciences from the University of Texas, Health Science Center at the M.D.
-Anderson Cancer Center, followed by postdoctoral training in the University of Southern California’s Department of Microbiology at the Norris Cancer Center.
+Anderson Cancer Center, followed by post-doctoral training in the University of Southern California’s Department of Microbiology at the Norris Cancer Center.
 Dr. Hutchins’ publications and patents span the fields of oncology, infectious disease, osteoarthritis and immunology.
-He received his B.S. in Biology from Oral Roberts University.
+He received his B.S. in biology from Oral Roberts University.

 George Peoples, M.D., FACS

-Chief Medical Officer
+Chief Medical Advisor

 Ann Rosar, M.B.A.

-Ms. Rosar received an MBA in Finance from the University of Houston and received her undergraduate degree from North Carolina State University.
+Ms. Rosar received an M.B.A. in Finance from the University of Houston and received her undergraduate degree from North Carolina State University.